Absorbing the beauty and inspiring art of Mission San Xavier today is a far cry from the way you would have experienced it 40 years ago.

 The National Trust honors Patronato with a National Preservation Award for “painstaking exterior and interior restoration” of a national historic landmark.

-The interior preservation is completed.
+The interior conservation and preservation is completed.
 A Getty grant–matched by gifts from generous individuals and organizations–saves precious art and statuary.

 Patronato hires Guggenheim conservator Paul Schwartzbaum and a team of international art conservators preserve and clean the church interior.

-Art conservator Gloria Giffords and historian Miguel Celorio issue an extensive report about the Mission interior, which details what must be done to restore and preserve the interior.
+Art conservator Gloria Giffords and historian Miguel Celorio issue an extensive report about the Mission interior, which details what must be done to conserve and preserve the interior.

-With seed funds from the Pew family, six Tucson community leaders start Patronato San Xavier as a non-profit, non-sectarian corporation with the sole purpose to preserve and restore Mission San Xavier Del Bac.
+With seed funds from the Pew family, six Tucson community leaders start Patronato San Xavier as a non-profit, non-sectarian corporation with the sole purpose to conserve and preserve Mission San Xavier Del Bac.

 The National Park Service names the Mission one of the original 13 National Historic Landmarks.

-Under Henri Granjon, the bishop of the new Diocese of Tucson, a major restoration of the Mission begins.
+Under Henri Granjon, the bishop of the new Diocese of Tucson, a major conservation and restoration project begins at Mission San Xavier.